 For cases where no matching account is found, the user can be redirected to an account registration process.
 In most cases, the account registration can be completed online and an active user session is established to enable the user to continue to the desired target application and start using it – without the need to log in again.

 If both organisations are at a turning point, running older IAM solutions on premises, M&A may be a perfect time to consolidate to a cloud-based Identity-as-a-Service (IDaaS) solution.
-During the transition period, a hybrid approach could be used to ensure continuity.
+During the transition period, a hybrid approach could be used to ensure continuity from IAM to IDaaS.
 Again, check what options are available to you with your IAM solution provider.

 Divestitures – CIAM makes a business easier to sell

 A side-effect of M&A is often the sell-off or spin out of part of the organisation – divestiture.
 This is either to raise capital for the coming acquisition or to sharpen the focus of the new organisation after a shift in direction caused by a recent acquisition.
 Sometimes the M&A does not result in the desired benefits and part or all of the target organisation is sold off again.

 In these situations, CIAM can create an increased level of readiness for splitting the user management into two and providing a smooth transition, preserving business value and revenue – while collecting consent for the process as the Data Controller and Data Processor changes as part of the divestiture process.